iuyoy/TWO_Sheep/README.md

 # TWO_Sheep
+Wait for uploading

-the wall of sheep for http protocol in windows
+A script of the wall of sheep for http protocol in windows

+Based on:
+- python 2.7
+-   winpcapy (You can find it on https://code.google.com/p/winpcapy/)